 If you're in the market for a cheap new laptop, a Chromebook could be for you.
 These are stripped-down laptops with very few bells and whistles.
 They run Google's Chrome OS operating system, which is web-based (hence most of its files are stored in the cloud instead of locally on the machine).

 The upside is these are very light and portable.
 The downside?
 You'll need a web connection to carry out most tasks.

 Where to buy: cheaper

-These may have cosmetic damage or damaged packaging, but still come with a warranty and the usual consumer protection.
+Devices sold here may have cosmetic damage or damaged packaging, but they still come with a warranty and the usual consumer protection.

 You may not necessarily get an ultra-cheap laptop with such deals, but you can get one with a great specification for much less than its original price.
-The only catch in both cases is that availability varies considerably, so finding the laptop you want may take time.
+The only catch is that availability varies considerably, so finding the laptop you want may take time.

 Where to buy: cheapest